The majority of the leadership style you come across concern themselves with it whereas distributed leadership style does not.

 - It also encourages the employees to innovate and bring new and fresh ideas to the table.

-- Emergent Distribution strongly focuses on the collaborative effort of the organization towards a common goal.
+- Emergent Distribution strongly focuses on the organization’s collaborative effort toward a common goal.

-- It also instills the idea of letting go as it allows employees to move beyond the heightened expectations and conflicts.
+- It also instills the idea of letting go, allowing employees to move beyond heightened expectations and conflicts.

-- It also demonstrates putting trust in each other and being more immersive in the given opportunities and proactive about it.
+- It also demonstrates putting trust in each other and being more proactive and more immersive in the given opportunities.

 Assertive Distribution